JadeOfMaar/RationalResources/README.md

 * Mun, as the real Moon, is made to possess a large fraction of Oxygen and MetalOre.
 * Duna, akin to Mars, is given a strong presence of CarbonDioxide, Minerals and MetalOre.

+The Star series templates apply resource bands to a narrow and general classification of stars, automatically making them all viable as mining destinations for interstellar vessels.
+The expected members of this seres are: Yellow; Red Dwarf; Red Giant; Blue Giant.
+Due to a very nasty bug in stock, any resource bands around a star can only have a a maximum span of somewhere under 2 Gigameters.

 | Surface | Ocean | Atmosphere | Unique |
 | --- | --- | --- | --- |